Las Vegas Termination of Parental Rights Lawyers

 Finding an Attorney for Parental Rights Termination Proceedings

-For a case involving a dependency hearing or the termination of parental rights, contact an experienced Las Vegas family law attorney at Mills, Mills & Anderson.
+For a case involving a dependency hearing or the termination of parental rights, contact an experienced family law attorney at Mills & Anderson.
 The attorneys in our office have represented clients in a wide variety of family law and child custody cases throughout Clark County, NV.
 We have represented the offending parent, the non-offending parent, a relative seeking guardianship or custody of the child, as well as other third parties to the action.

-As experienced family law attorneys, we are not afraid to go to court to litigate issues in the case when negotiations before trial or hearing do not result in the best result.
+As experienced attorneys, we are not afraid to go to court to litigate issues in the case when negotiations before trial or hearing do not result in the best result.
 The best negotiations often occur after it is apparent that the attorney and client are ready to litigate the issues in court.
-For a dependency case in Las Vegas, Clark County, Nevada, contact the attorneys at Mills, Mills & Anderson to discuss your case today.
-Let us help you show the court and the other parties involved that your plan for the child is in the child's best interest.
+For a dependency case in Las Vegas, Clark County, Nevada, contact the attorneys at Mills & Anderson to discuss your case today.
+Let us help you show the court and the other parties involved that your plan for the child is in the child’s best interest.